melezhik/jessy/README.md

 - nodejs
 - libmysql

-## Pinto repository root directory
+# Pinto repository root directory

 Will be created in $HOME/.jessy/repo directory.
 To migrate existed one simply run following:

     mkdir -p  $HOME/.jessy/repo/ && cp -r /path/to/existed/repo/root  $HOME/.jessy/repo

-## Artefacts root directory

-Will be created in $HOME/.jessy/projects directory.

 # Gory details

-This is a concise explanation of pjam object model.
+This is a concise explanation of jessy object model.

-## Pjam
+## jessy

-Is a name of the build server.
-Pjam-on-rails - a long, "official" name, bear in mind that pjam application is written on ruby on rails framework.
+Is a name of the build server. jessy-on-rails - a long, "official" name, bear in mind that jessy application is written on ruby on rails framework.

 ## Application